MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M03Lab02_Canvas_App_2.md

     module: 'Module 3: Get started with Power Apps'
 ---

-# Module 3: Module 3: Get started with Power Apps
+# Module 3: Get started with Power Apps
 ## Lab 3: How to build a canvas app, Part 2

 Scenario